Blog

 • How many elevated inclusive play activities do you have?

-2. Determine Needs
+2. Determine Your Community’s Needs

-• Creating social space: Make sure to include inclusive play activities and equipment all children can use at the same time, so they get the chance to interact and socialize.
+• Creating social space: Make sure to include inclusive play activities and equipment children can use at the same time, so they get the chance to interact and socialize.

 Discover how Miracle Recreation designs inclusive, multi-sensory playground experiences.